AthenZ/athenz/docs/zts_token_exchange_requirements.md

 - Validates that the subject identity has access to at least one of the requested roles The generated token will only include roles that the subject identity has access to.

+## ID Token Exchange

+The ID token exchange feature allows a service to exchange an existing ID token for a new ID token that includes Athenz role/group information for a requested audience.

+Notes:

+- If the `subject_token` includes a SPIFFE ID in the `spiffe` claim, ZTS copies it into the issued ID token `spiffe` claim.

 ## Access Token Exchange (Impersonation)
 Specification: https://datatracker.ietf.org/doc/html/rfc8693